Benefit fraud - the cost and results

 The Department has a team of Customer Compliance Officers who conduct interviews to ensure a customer’s circumstances are up to date and detect and correct overpayments as a result of Customer Error.

-During 2019-20, over 3,000 Compliance interviews were undertaken resulting in changes to benefit in 42% of cases and led to £7.4 million in benefit adjustments.
+During 2024-25, over 2,806 Compliance interviews were undertaken resulting in changes to benefit in 33% of cases and led to an estimated £6.2 million in benefit adjustments, which includes overpaid benefits and future overpayments prevented.

 Repayment